-Portugal launched its NAP in 2009 for the period 2009-2013.
+Portugal launched its first National Action Plan for Women, Peace and Security in 2009 for the period 2009-2013.
 The second NAP was launched in 2014 for the period of 2014-2018 and was developed on the basis of recommendations from an independent external evaluation of the first NAP and from recommendations from a public consultation held on the evaluation of the first NAP.

 Portugal does not have a recent history of conflict, but plays a role in international peacekeeping and humanitarian efforts.
 An analysis of Portuguese participation in humanitarian and peacekeeping missions demonstrates the importance that Portugal has assigned to the role of women in the areas of security and defense, as well as the vital role that women have played in the resolution of sensitive issues, such as support for victims of violence and discrimination based on gender contributing to a better protection of women, girls and girls in conflict and post-conflict situations.